toddkitta/CortanaIntelligenceSuiteWorkshopManual/01_Exercise_1_-_Building_a_Machine_Learning_Model.md

     1. Create a new column that represents the departure hour.
 This will be based on the **CRSDepTime** column.
     1. Trim down the list of columns needed to do the analysis at hand.

 12. In order to perform the aforementioned data manipulation tasks, you could use built-in Azure ML modules for each task or you could use a script (such as R or Python).
-Here, you will use R. To do this, add an **Execute R Script** (recall you can search for modules on the left) module beneath the flights dataset and connect the output of the dataset to the first input port (leftmost) of the **Execute R Script**.
+Here, you will use R. To do this, add an **Execute R Script** (recall you can search for modules on the left) module beneath the **Import Data** module and connect the output of the dataset to the first input port (leftmost) of the **Execute R Script**.

     ![Screenshot](images/ex01_connect_flightdelayswithairportcodes_to_r_module.png)